underscoreio/essential-scala/src/pages/collections/seq.md

 Discovering Scala's collection classes is all about knowing how to read the API documentation.
 Look up the `Seq` and `List` types now and answer the following:

- - There is a synonym of `length` defined on `Seq` -- what is it called?
+ - There is a synonym of `length` defined on `Seq`---what is it called?

  - There are two methods for retrieving the first item in a `List` -- what are they called and how do they differ?